AndreaPontrandolfo/sheriff/CONTRIBUTING.md

 ### Opening a new Pull Request

-- **Contributions orientation**: if you want to contribute but don't know where to start, consider checking the [good first issue](https://github.com/AndreaPontrandolfo/sheriff/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labeled issues.
-Alternatively, consider checking the [help wanted](https://github.com/AndreaPontrandolfo/sheriff/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22) labeled issues.
+- **Contributions orientation**: if you want to contribute, but don't know where to start, consider checking for issues labels ["good first issue"](https://github.com/AndreaPontrandolfo/sheriff/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22).
+Alternatively, consider checking for issues labeled ["help wanted"](https://github.com/AndreaPontrandolfo/sheriff/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22).
 - **Issues as pre-requirement policy**: Please ensure there is an open issue before creating a pull request.
 If an issue does not exist, you need to open one first.
 After this, the maintainers will discuss your proposed changes and provide feedback.
 If the issue is approved, you can proceed by creating a pull request.
 Approved issues will be marked with the green `approved` label.
 If an issue hasn't been approved yet (it still has the `triaging` label), and you create a pull request, it will be immediately declined.
 - **Small and focused**: Keep your pull requests as small and as focused as possible.
 This will make it easier for maintainers to review and merge your changes.
 - **Pass quality checks**: Pull requests will only be merged if they pass the quality checks performed by the `pnpm merge-checks` command.